 Today you should wake up feeling satisfied with your Vang Vieng explorations, and ready to peel back the layers of another Laos hotspot.
 Vientiane Welcome to the capital of Vientiane.
 If you’re expecting a bustling Asian capital, prepare to be surprised; the vibe in this quaint Mekong town is strictly chilled and as the French inspired capital, it's a perfect place to explore.
 View the city's very own 'Arc de Triomphe' and take in the city sights.
 Apart from seeing the beauty of Pha That Luang stupa & the artistic talent of Patuxai, we’ll use our time here to visit the COPE centre, a local charity that provide prosthetic limbs and rehabilitation services to those who have lost their limbs as a result of unexploded land mines.
 Our visit here will also provide an insight into Laos’ troubled history, and is a great chance for us to lend a helping hand to the Laotian community.

 Vientaine This morning we cross the border sky high, flying out of Laos as we make for the capital of Cambodia.
 Phnom Penh Although it's easy to find reminders of Cambodia's dark past in the city of Phnom Penh, it is also a place brightened by shy smiles and pretty tree-lined streets.
 We'll learn about the horrific Khmer Rouge rule by visiting the mass graves of the ‘Killing Fields’ & the Tuol Sleng Genocide Museum with our Local Guide.
-With knowledge in hand, we'll lighten the mood by paying a visit to the Friends restaurant, where disadvantaged and former street children are trained up in hospitality skills.
+With knowledge in hand, we'll lighten the mood by paying a visit to the Tree Alliance restaurant, where disadvantaged and former street children are trained up in hospitality skills.
 And wow, do they do it well; their frozen shakes and mouth-watering menu never fail to impress.
 Later tonight, the night is yours to explore as you please.